What is Intent Data? Unleashing Its Power for B2B Sales and Marketing

 Cognism and intent data

-With intent data, you can get background information on a company, so you can target more precisely and qualify with more speed and confidence.
+With intent data, you get background information on a company that helps you target more precisely and qualify more quickly.

-This gives you the power to only speak to companies who are currently looking for a product just like yours - and the ability to understand exactly what they’re looking for.
+This gives you the power to only speak to companies currently looking for a product like yours - and the ability to understand exactly what they’re looking for.

 Once you’ve found the right companies, Cognism will show you the right people.
-You’ll quickly be able to find the key decision-maker at the company for your solution.
+You’ll be able to quickly find the key decision-makers at the company for your solution.

-In just a few clicks, you’ll be speaking to the perfect person at the perfect company.
+You’ll speak to the perfect person at the perfect company in just a few clicks.
 It’s as easy as that!

 Contact Cognism today